Ferraah/XIOS_Coupling/2_singlefield_restart/intro.md

 ## Algorithm explaination

-As in OASIS we set a duration that is a multiple of the coupling frequency.
+As in OASIS we set a duration that is a multiple of the coupling frequency (`30d`).
 We will start indexing the timesteps from 1 as discussed in the first example.
-To reproduce the Oasis lag logic, we offset the receiving of the first ocean send by 1+freq_op.
-Then, `@ts=1` atm will receive the restart file, and after a coupling period (`@ts=5`) the coupling field.
+To reproduce the Oasis lag logic needed when the first get is done on the restarting file, we have to make sure that the send `@ts=5` has to be received by the atmosphere `@ts=6`, and so on.
+Then, `@ts=1` atm will receive the restart file, and after a coupling period (`@ts=6`) the coupling field.

 ### xios_send_field & xios_recv_field